upeshp/MS3_EasyDinner/TESTING.md

     - Searched on Slack, saw solution from [Heather Olcot](https://code-institute-room.slack.com/team/U9CBT421G).

  - Improving loading time by adding lazy loading to images:
-    - Searced on Slack, read about this in a post from [Antonio Augello](https://code-institute-room.slack.com/team/UCS5Q5LKH).
+    - Searched on Slack, read about this in a post from [Antonio Augello](https://code-institute-room.slack.com/team/UCS5Q5LKH).

 The following details any issues which remain unresolved: